siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Relation-Aware Addition.md

 }
 $$

-This is the defining rule.
+This is the definition.
+Since $X=x^2$, adding upper-case ultrareals means squaring the joined lower-case inner states.
 The operator is still $+$.
 The operands determine which layer is being used.

 ## Ordered Expansion